-• CONCURRENT REGISTRATION
+CONCURRENT REGISTRATION

-Students registered at Southeastern may not receive degree credit for any work taken concurrently at another college or university, or by correspondence study, without prior approval of their dean.
-Any Southeastern student who wishes to take courses at another college or university during a summer, or during a regular semester when not enrolled at Southeastern, must also obtain prior approval of the dean.
+Students registered at Southeastern may not receive degree credit for any work taken concurrently at another college or university, or by correspondence study, without prior approval of their dean and department head.
+Any Southeastern student who wishes to take courses at another college or university during a summer, or during a regular semester when not enrolled at Southeastern, must also obtain prior approval of the dean and department head.